Skip to main content

 Biography

-Hannah is currently an Associate Professor in Criminal Law and Deputy Dean (Research) of Durham Law School.
+Hannah is Professor in Criminal Law and Deputy Dean (Research) of Durham Law School.
 She is Deputy Director of the Centre for Research into Violence and Abuse (CRiVA).
-Between October – December 2023 Hannah will be a visiting fellow at Exeter College, University of Oxford.
+Between October – December 2023 Hannah was a visiting fellow at Exeter College, University of Oxford.

 Previously, she has held the positions of Director of Equality and Diversity and Co-Director of the Centre for Criminal Law and Criminal Justice.
 Hannah is an academic member of KCH Garden Square.
-She is currently Specialist Adviser to the Women and Equalities Committee on the ‘preventing VAWG’ inquiry.
+Between 2022-2024 Hanah was Specialist Adviser to the Women and Equalities Committee on the ‘preventing VAWG’ inquiry.
 She has previously held panel and advisory roles across a number of public bodies and inquiries including HMCFRS, CPS, and the Law Commission.
 Between 2019-2020 she was seconded to the Scottish Parliament to examine potential legal responses to ‘elder abuse’.
 She was a Winston Churchill Memorial Travel fellow in 2019, examining criminal justice initiatives to support victims of ‘elder abuse’.

-Over the last ten years she has conducted research examining different forms of violence against older people, with a specific focus on domestic violence, sexual violence and homicide of older women.
-Between 2020-2024 Hannah is working on a project examining criminal justice outcomes and decision making in cases involving victims aged 60 and over, funded by a British Academy Wolfson Fellowship.
+Over the last twelve years she has conducted research examining different forms of violence against older people, with a specific focus on domestic violence, sexual violence and homicide of older women.
+Between 2020-2025 Hannah is working on a project examining criminal justice outcomes and decision making in cases involving victims aged 60 and over, funded by a British Academy Wolfson Fellowship.

 Her other recent project include analysis of the so-called ‘rough sex’ defence, a British Academy funded project on sexual violence at music festivals, an examination of DNACPR during Covid and a Home Office study examining safeguarding responses to domestic abuse among older adults.